Water and Health Projects

-More than 400,000 people die from malaria each year.
+More than 400,000 people die from malaria each year, worldwide according to the WHO.
 We’ve distributed over 11,000 mosquito nets to families across the Congo as part of our efforts to educate people around the importance of preventative measures in the fight against this deadly disease.

 Here, our girls learn about the importance of mosquito nets in the classroom, before sparking much-needed conversations with members of the community.